lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Cyanobacteria became incorporated into eukaryotes as chloroplasts via endosymbiosis, allowing plants and algae to make use of photosynthesis, with both photosystems I and II.

-#### Thermodynamics of photosynthesis

-The biosphere, and life itself (such as a cell) is an open system, and one in a highly non-equilibrium state, using free energy to maximally generate entropy in the surroundings while maintaining a low-entropy internal state.

-Intro-level explainer on the thermodynamics of life: [here](https://saylordotorg.github.io/text_general-chemistry-principles-patterns-and-applications-v1.0/s22-08-thermodynamics-and-life.html).

-The concept of **exergy** is very helpful in understanding the thermodynamics of photosynthesis.
-The exergy content of an energy source is the maximum useful work that can be extracted reversibly from it.
-Although a plant radiates away as much energy as it receives (otherwise it would heat up!), the *exergy* of the incoming solar radiation is much higher than that of the outgoing thermal radiation, due to the Sun's high blackbody spectrum temperature giving it a low entropy.
-The net exergy flux into the plant is what allows its internal processes to do useful work, which is to perform the endergonic, entropy-reducing reactions in photosynthesis, building up complex organic molecules from simple inorganic ones.

-The transpiration stream of the plant provides the main high-entropy output of a plant in the form of water vapour, increasing the entropy of the surroundings significantly, allowing plants to harvest the external free energy of sunlight to create internal order.
-All life indirectly enjoys this benefit, since plants act as producers, providing energy (via metabolism) for organisms higher up the food chains.

-In ([Michaelian, 2012](https://hess.copernicus.org/articles/16/2629/2012/hess-16-2629-2012.pdf)), it is shown that:

-- The net entropy production rate of the Earth is much higher than all others planets (per unit surface area), attributed to the presence of life on Earth
-- The surface layer of seawater produces 30 - 680\% more entropy when cyanobacteria are present, compared to when they are absent.

-Basic thermodynamic analysis of photosynthesis: [here](https://www.mb.uni-siegen.de/tts/personen/juk/biothermodynamik/photosynthese_neu.pdf)

-Rigorous exergy analysis of photosynthesis: [here](https://www.sciencedirect.com/science/article/abs/pii/S0038092X07001983)

 ---

 ## 9. DEVELOPMENTAL BIOLOGY